kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I received a travel grant through the NSF to attend Sage Days, which is about contributing to SageMath, open source software for Computational Maths [ Nov ]
 - I received a WiCyS Student Scholarship!
 I will be attending the 2020 WiCyS Conference (lodging and registration provided) [ Nov ]
+- I received a full reimbursement opportunity to attend the GRA-WP Cohort for Women in 2020 [ Nov ]
+- I received a full reimbursement opportunity to attend the GRA-WP Cohort for Underrepresented Minorities in 2020 [ Nov ]
 - I received complimentary registration and a travel grant to attend Neurips!
 I currently have tickets also for the Black in AI workshops, as well as the WiML workshops [ Dec ]

 ## TA